Tuesday, September 29, 2015

 Wrangler Owners: Give your Jeep some extra love by lubricating the door hinges and securing the Torx bolts.

-Fuel Tank: Keeping a full tank of gas can prevent condensation from forming on the tank walls and dripping into your fuel, ensuring smooth operation.
+Fuel Tank: Keeping your gas tank full can prevent condensation from forming on the tank walls and dripping into your fuel, ensuring smooth operation.

 Brake Check: Ensure your brakes are in good working order to guarantee reliable stopping power in icy conditions.